Winnipeg Cyclone: History

-Notable players

 The Cyclone had several recognizable names on the roster and coaching staff during the franchise's short existence.
-From 1998–2000, Former NBA star Darryl Dawkins served as a players coach for the franchise, winning Co-Coach of the Year for the 1999 season along with Mansfield Hawks coach Kevin Mackey.
-"Hoop Dreams" subject Arthur Agee played on the team for a brief stint, as well as Andrell Hoard, who won back-to-back Most Valuable Player honors in 1998 and 1999.
+From 1998–2000, former NBA star Darryl Dawkins served as a players coach for the franchise, winning Co-Coach of the Year for the 1999 season along with Mansfield Hawks coach Kevin Mackey.
+Andrell Hoard won back-to-back Most Valuable Player honors in 1998 and 1999.